-The Federal Government realises these new challenges without having concrete solutions ready yet.
-It is developing a corresponding work programme together with the competent Länder authorities (→ Planned Activities).
+The Federal Government realises these challenges that have to be met in addition to challenges due to the deregulation of the electricity markets.
 In this context, the Federal Government will take care that no cut-backs in safety will happen and the "safety first" principle will continue to be vigorously enforced.